All About Mercury Vapor Lamps

 The history of the mercury vapor lamp goes all the way back to 1835, when an English inventor and scientist by the name of Charles Wheatstone first started experimenting with what would happen when an arc of electricity was passed through mercury vapor.
 His experiments resulted in different colors being emitted depending when a prism was introduced into the mix.

 Then a few years later in 1860 another Englishman -- John Thomas Way -- developed a very primitive version of the mercury vapor lamp.
 Later in 1892 Leo Arons of the University of Berlin also came up with an early version of the lamp.
 However, Arons lamp emitted light that had too much of a bluish-green tinge.
-This makes it unsuitable for most people.

 It wasn't until 1901 that a version of the mercury vapor lamp we know of today is an invention of American electrical engineer Peter Cooper Hewitt.
 On September 17, 1901, Hewitt received a US patent for his invention.
 Then two years later, Hewitt developed an upgraded version of his mercury vapor lamp that offered better light color quality.